COMMISSION SECRETARY- Department of Homelessness and Supportive Housing (0922)

 Experience: Three (3) years of full-time professional experience supporting a commission, board, city council, county board of supervisors, other public governing body or the executive director of a large organization.

-Substitution: Additional qualifying full time work experience (2000 hours equals one year) as described in the experience section above may be substituted for up to two (2) years of the required education.
+Substitution: Additional qualifying full-time work experience (2000 hours equals one year) as described in the experience section above may be fully substituted for the required years of education.
 One year of work experience equals to 30 semester units/45 quarter units.

 - Self-directed, highly organized and able to manage to externally-driven timelines.